joshland/wgmesh/README.md

 ## TODO

  - Local Site-specific configurations integration?
- - systemctl @ service - bird for the netns 'bird@private'
+ - systemctl @ service - bird for the netns 'bird@private'.
+ - startup script should prolly be written in python.

 ##  Getting Started